-This year, an estimated 41,380 adults (29,620 men and 11,760 women) in the United States will be diagnosed with oral or oropharyngeal cancer.
+This year, an estimated 42,440 adults (30,220 men and 12,220 women) in the United States will be diagnosed with oral or oropharyngeal cancer.
 Rates of oral and oropharyngeal cancer are more than twice as high in men as women.
 Cancer of the oral cavity ranks as the eighth most common cancer among men and is increasing, probably because of infection with a virus called HPV (see the Risk Factors section for more information).

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with oral or oropharyngeal cancer.
 Because survival statistics are often measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts and Figures 2013.
+Statistics adapted from the American Cancer Society’s publication, Cancer Facts and Figures 2014.

-Choose “Next” (below, right) to continue reading this guide, or use the colored boxes located on the right side of your screen to visit any section.
+To continue reading this guide, use the menu on the side of your screen to select another section.